racingicemen/racingicemen.github.io/post/introduction/index.md

 ## Plant UML diagrams
 [PlantUML](http://plantuml.com) is an excellent tool for drawing UML diagrams.
 Install the PlantUML plugin in any of JetBrains' products, and you have a state of the art UML editor.
-Best thing, no messing around with the mouse etc. Just write your textual description of the diagram, and PlantUML does the rest.
+The best thing is there is no messing around with the mouse etc. Just write your textual description of the diagram in an extremely intuitive DSL, and PlantUML does the rest.
 For example, the following text

 ```
 @startuml